dylanaraps/neofetch/README.md

 #### Customizing the script using a custom alias

-If you don't want to edit the script you can customize almost everything using launch flags!
+If you don't want to use the confog file you can customize almost everything using launch flags!

 Here's what my fetch alias looks like: